zenml-io/zenml/docs/book/stack_components/secrets_manager.md

 ## Setting up the Stack Component

-* flavor - aws
-* region_name - default us-east-1

-The following flags are mandatory to create a GCP Secret Manager stack component:
+The following flag is mandatory to create a GCP Secret Manager stack component:
 * `--flavor aws`: This tells zenml to use the AWS Secrets Manager Integration

+Additionally, you should supply the following flag:
 * `--region_name==YOUR_PROJECT_REGION`: This is necessary to access the AWS project in the correct region.
+This defaults to `us-east-1`.

 This means you'll be able to register an AWS Secrets Manager with a command like this: